 And in the chiacchiere we find another interesting name.
 The word means gossip or useless chitchat.
 This odd name for these sweets seems to stem from the fact that they’re so easy to make from only a handful of ingredients.
 Just like gossip, where people manage to make up all kinds of things from very few facts, or even from none at all!

 The struffoli, on the other hand, go by different names according to region.
 Here in Abruzzo we call them Cicerchiata, possibly because they’re often formed into a ring shape, as their name also suggests.
 But in my husband’s hometown, they’re known as Struffoli, from the Greek, meaning little round ball.

 They’re delicious and easy to make.
-Try it on your own!
-And best of all, the honey dripped Cicerchiata is not only for Carnival, but in many areas also served at Christmas or Easter!
+And best of all, the honey dripped Cicerchiata are not only for Carnival, but in many areas also served at Christmas or Easter!

 Hubby and I don’t celebrate Carnival.
 The whole idea of hiding behind a mask just to do whatever you want seems rather deceitful to us.
 We’d rather deal with real people.
 Maskless, because we like knowing upfront who we’re dealing with.
 What you see is what you get.